Simple security proofs for continuous-variable quantum key distribution with intensity fluctuating sources: Results

 rather than $X_{A}$ for each pulse.

-Fig 8 shows the CVQKD system with untagged and tagged Gaussian states.
-In Fig 8(a), an untagged Gaussian state is always secure for Alice.
+Fig 6 shows the CV QKD system with untagged and tagged Gaussian states.
+In Fig 6(a), an untagged Gaussian state is always secure for Alice.
 Here, we conservatively assume the attenuation from a stronger pulse $A_0$ to a weaker pulse $A_1$ can be controlled by Eve.
-In Fig 8(b), for each tagged signals, Alice encodes in a stronger intensity than a threshold value, following GLLP security proof \cite{Gottesman2002} , we conservatively assume that tagged signals are insecure.
-Therefore, we only consider the secret key rate extracted from untagged Gaussian state.
+In Fig 6(b), for each tagged signal, the intensity is always larger than the threshold value recorded by Alice.
+Following GLLP security proof \cite{Gottesman2002} , we conservatively assume that tagged signals are insecure.
+Therefore, we only consider the secret key rate extracted from untagged Gaussian states.

-Suppose that a fraction $p_s$ of the pulse emitted by the source are untagged by Eve.
-The secret key for direct reconciliation can be extracted from untagged Gaussian state at asymptotic rate \cite{Gottesman2002}
+Suppose that a fraction $p_s$ of the pulses emitted by the source are untagged by Eve.
+The secret key for direct reconciliation can be extracted from untagged Gaussian states at an asymptotic rate as \cite{Gottesman2002}

 The secret key for reverse reconciliation can be shown as